markafitzgerald1/simulate-cribbage-games/README.md

 - Improve simulation-based play and discard speed and strength:
   - Increase performance and simulation-based play strategy strengths via performance improvements in Python or other programming language.

+## Current known shortcomings

+- Horizon effect: discard or play based on simulation at a score where the game _may_ end in the current hand prioritizes discards or plays that _may_ end the game in the simulation in favour of the player to play over discards or plays that do not end the game this hand regardless of quality of move - e.g. pone discard from T♣,9♥,9♣,5♠,2♦,2♣ at 94(pone)-79(dealer), dealer response to 3h lead holding kh,qh,td,5c with 9d,4h discarded and kc starter.

 ## Current known bugs

 - First pone and first dealer win percentages do not always exactly add up to 1 and standard deviations do not equal in 10,000+ game simulations.
 (They do add up to 1 and have equal standard deviations in <= 5,000 game simulations.)
 Perhaps just a rounding error in runstats/Statistics, but perhaps a bug?